Joint Council Co-Sponsorships and Grant Opportunities

 SEAS Dean Travel Fund

 A fund open to SEAS undergraduate students who are members of university-recognized student organizations that engage in competitions, conferences, or service.
-The fund is developed by the Dean of the Fu Foundation School of Engineering and Applied Science, with administrative support from the CC/CE Division of Student Affairs/ Office of Student Engagement.
+The fund is developed by the Dean of the Fu Foundation School of Engineering and Applied Science, with administrative support from Student Engagement.

 Track 1: Competition/Conference Networking Event- This track is for SEAS students involved in recognized undergraduate engineering groups who participate in competitions, conferences and networking events.
-These funds can be either awarded to an individual SEAS student who is deemed in good standing with an engineering group (usually by the organization president or adviser) or directly to a specific engineering-focused student group.
+These funds are awarded to SEAS students who are deemed in good standing with an engineering group (usually by the organization president or adviser).
 The awards can total up to 50% of the total requested amount and are granted only once during the academic year.

 Track 2: Service Trip: Service Support Grant - This track is for SEAS undergraduate students who have demonstrated financial need – verified by the Office of Financial Aid, and who are participating in service trips.
-Awards are made to an individual but can be requested by either an individual or a service group on behalf of their engineering school members who may have need.
 The awards can total up to 50% of the total requested amount and are granted only once during the academic year.